 - To create a homogeneous and modern expression the existing stores in the area will be modernized as well.

-- The expansion of the airport after the security control in the area between Finger A and Finger B is carried out from 2017 until the end of 2018.
+- The expansion of the airport after the security checkpoint in the area between Finger A and Finger B is carried out from 2017 until the end of 2018.
 The first units open from June 2018.
 By the end of 2018 all construction will be finished.

 The 10 new food and beverage places: